smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 "The question," Daedalus interrupted, his voice sharp enough to cut, "is what you did."
 The stylus in his fingers went perfectly still - too still.
 "What manner of crime earns a king eternal servitude to Minos?"

 "You want honesty?"
 Sisyphus asked, rolling his shoulders until the joints cracked.
-"I angered the gods.
+"I cheated death, twice.
+That angered the gods.
 Badly enough that Tartarus seemed merciful compared to what they could have done."

 Daedalus's stylus stopped mid-stroke.
-"Which gods?"
+"Twice?"

-"Too many to count."
+"First time: Thanatos.
+Second time: Persephone."
 Sisyphus studied his scarred palms.
 "My punishment was... repetitive.
 They wanted to teach me patience through endless labor.
 I think they succeeded, though probably not in the way they intended."

 The silence stretched.
 Daedalus set down his stylus with exaggerated care.